Pictured above: Coastal doghobble (Leucothoe axillaris) by Ryan Fessenden. Click on terms for botanical definitions. View post as a PDF.

-Coastal doghobble is an evergreen shrub found in swamps, wet hammocks and flatwoods, and along stream edges.
+Coastal doghobble (Leucothoe axillaris) is an evergreen shrub found in swamps, wet hammocks and flatwoods, and along stream edges.
 Its profusion of spring-blooming flowers is pollinated primarily by bees.

 The genus name Leucothoe is from the Greek leukós, or “white,” and alludes to the bloom color.
 The species epithet axillaris is from the Latin axilla, or “armpit,” and references how the flowers are born in the leaf axils.
 According to legend, the common name “doghobble” originated with hunters whose dogs would become tangled in the plant’s branches while chasing quarry.